-All allegations of reportable conduct must be referred to the MACS Safeguarding and Standards Team as soon as a Principal or a member of the Leadership Team, or Regional General Manager (as applicable) becomes aware of it.
-For further support and advice regarding reporting conduct at Catholic Regional College, Caroline Springs under the Reportable Conduct Scheme, contact the MACS Safeguarding and Standards Team on 03 9267 0228 or rcs@macs.vic.edu.au.
+All allegations of reportable conduct must be referred to the MACS Employee Relations Unit as soon as a Principal or a member of the Leadership Team, or Regional General Manager (as applicable) becomes aware of it.
+For further support and advice regarding reporting conduct at Catholic Regional College Caroline Springs under the Reportable Conduct Scheme, contact the MACS Employee Relations Unit on 03 9267 0431 or ceoir@macs.vic.edu.au.